rasg-affiliates/21cmSense/docs/migration_v2_to_v3.rst

-The grid now always extends to ``observatory.bl_max`` (there's no way to truncate it to a smaller ``bl_max`` directly any more); use a baseline filter on the ``Observatory`` if you need a shorter maximum baseline.
+The grid now always extends to ``observatory.bl_max`` (there's no way to truncate it to a smaller ``bl_max`` directly any more); use a baseline filter on the ``Observatory`` if you need a shorter maximum baseline (see example usage in the `SKA forecast tutorial <tutorials/SKA_forecast.html>`_).
 Grid *positions* in metres are available via the new ``xgrid``/``xgrid_edges`` properties, which don't need a frequency at all.

 ``grid_baselines`` signature changed